R/beamer_templates.R

 also pass an arbitrary function to be used for printing data frames.
 You

-behavior entirely by setting the option
+can disable the df_print behavior entirely by setting the option

 Data